flutter/website/src/docs/cookbook/testing/unit/introduction.md

 ## 3. Create a class to test

 Next, you need a "unit" to test.
-Remember: "unit" is a fancy name for a function, method, or class.
+Remember: "unit" is another name for a function, method, or class.
 For this example, create a `Counter` class inside the `lib/counter.dart` file.
 It is responsible for incrementing and decrementing a `value` starting at `0`.